cuhklinlab/RA3/README.md

 ### Troubleshooting dependencies
 At this point, there might be some missing dependencies from CRAN or Bioconductor.

-To install missing dependencies from Bioconductor, use the following chunk:
+Installing following packages from Bioconductor requires R version > 4.0.0 and Bioconductor version 3.11.
+Use following chunk:
 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")